 - Washing machine & drying room.
 Available for visitors - see a staff member for instructions.

 - Presentations.
 Projector, TV, Video, DVD & CD player, whiteboard, OHP and flipchart are available for teaching sessions.
 Please note: FACT does not supply other stationery materials.

 - WiFi.
 There is WiFi throughout the ship for the use of group leaders.
 Please ask a staff member for details.

 Our Trinity3 development is reaching its final phase.
-Having created extra meeting spaces, new washrooms and a new stairwell through the lighttower atrium, this final phase will increase residential capacity and provide new cabins with improved accessibility.
+Having created extra meeting spaces, new washrooms and a new stairwell through the light-tower atrium, this final phase will improve access to the ship and update our galley and saloon.